Lee33333/hackbright.project/README.md

 <h4>Everyone deserves a trustworthy doctor.
 Find Yours.</h4>

 [Demo Version: lgbtmd.herokuapp.com](https://lgbtmd.herokuapp.com)
+Live version is in development, if you are interested in collaborating, contact me: daria 33 at gmail

 Driven to solve a longstanding problem in my community, I created LGBT MD to connect lesbian, gay, bisexual, and transgender people to trustworthy medical providers.
 I'm excited to deploy a full, live version and offer this resource to LGBT people in the San Francisco Bay Area.